History of the maternity grant

 - In 1949, the maternity grant was made available to all mothers.

-- Administration of the scheme was taken over by Kela in 1994.
+- The maternity grants scheme has been administered by Kela since 1994.
 Previously, maternity packages had been provided by the National Board of Social Welfare (now the National Institute for Health and Welfare) and the Government Purchasing Centre.

 - Nearly all first-time mothers now choose the maternity package.
 Only a third of all expecting mothers opt for the €140 cash benefit.

 - The Finnish maternity package has for several decades been the only one of its kind worldwide.

 - Each year, Kela awards around 60,000 maternity grants, of which about 40,000 are provided in the form of a maternity package.

 - For several years now, the fabrics included in the maternity package have been in neutral colours, making them suitable for both girls and boys and more easily matched with other colours.
 Before the mid-1970s, the principal colour was typically white.